nplrkn/qcore/README.md

 The good news is that QCore is quick to enhance and I want to make it useful to you, with your help.
 Please share the problems you run into as a Github issues, and make sure to get a packet capture.

-### sims.toml

-QCore reads SIM credentials from the file `sims.toml` in the current working directory.
-Start with the sample file in the root of this project.

 ### Command-line configuration

 Run with the `--help` argument to see the command-line configuration options.

+### sims.toml

+QCore reads SIM credentials from a file.
+By default it uses `sims.toml` in the current working directory - see the sample file in the root of this project.

+Pass `--sim-cred-file` to read from a different file location.

 ## About the routing setup

 The `setup-routing` script makes a few Linux routing changes with root permissions, most notably adding a route to the 10.255.0.0/24 network and enabling Linux IP forwarding.
 Please check that it is not going to interfere with your routing setup.

 The purpose of these changes is to create a separate IP subnet for 5G UEs.
 The UE subnet is reached via a tun interface.